Pet Therapy Helps With Mental Health Issues

 Animals accept us as we are — they don’t judge and they don’t threaten...

+Trained animals benefit patients suffering with emotional and behavioral disorders, depression, autism, substance abuse, and dementia among other conditions.
 Animals accept us as we are — they don’t judge and they don’t threaten — so patients can wholeheartedly interact with them safe in the knowledge that there’s no hidden agenda.

 Individuals with emotionally based disorders in particular may find it difficult to open up and trust another human being, but discover this process is much easier with a therapy animal.

+Frequently reported benefits from pet-therapy programs include a reduction in stress, a boost in self-esteem, improved mood, and better communication skills.
 Let’s look in a bit more detail at three health and wellness areas where therapy pet therapy can make a real difference — mental health, dementia, and substance abuse.

-Pet Therapy and Mental Health
+How Pet Therapy Helps Mental Health Issues

 Doctors and handlers now treat a wide range of mental health conditions through pet-therapy programs.
 For instance, interactions with animals can offer benefits to patients suffering from post-traumatic stress disorder, autism, and challenging psychiatric disorders.